pablokimon/REACH-Mastermind/README.md

   * guessInRange - checks if the guess contains numbers in the range of numbers which the random pattern is drawn from.

-  * giveHint  - unfinished and would be used to generate a hint for the user if they are stuck.
+  * giveHint  - (unfinished) generates a hint for the user if they are stuck.

   * getGuess - takes input from the user and verifies it meets the requirements of the game (integer, in range and correct length)

-  * setParameters - unfinished and would be used to change the parameters of the game (patter size, pattern range, number of guesses, etc)
+  * setParameters - (unfinished) changes the parameters of the game (patter size, pattern range, number of guesses, etc)

   * shuffleWord - a simple little function purely decorative to shuffle the letters of a word in place then display the unshuffled word after a set number of shuffles.